nkrusch/recontext/notes/dig.md

 # How DIG Works

-DIG is a dynamic analysis framework for inferring expressive numerical invariants [@1].
+DIG is a dynamic analysis framework for inferring expressive numerical invariants [@nguyen2022].

 ### Analysis steps

 1. INPUT
-   - C, Java, Java bytecode, or trace file [@3]
+   - C, Java, Java bytecode, or trace file [@dig]
    - "concrete state" is an alias of trace

 2. (optional) INSTRUMENTATION